Cheongdam-dong: Attractions

-The area is the location for the headquarters of K-pop management companies S.M.
-Entertainment, Cube Entertainment, and J. Tune Entertainment, and was the location of the old building for JYP Entertainment, before it was moved near the Olympic Park, which is still in Gangnam District.
-Since January 2012, the area is also home to FNC Entertainment, who moved into their own company offices, separate from their parent company in Mnet Media Building in neighbouring Apgujeong-dong.
+The area is the location for the headquarters of many K-pop management companies.
 The MCM Haus flagship store is also located in the area.
 One half of the multi-colour facade is designed by British artist Richard Woods, while the other half of the exterior is decorated with individually numbered brass plates.
 It also has an Italian restaurant in the basement, furnished with Woods' designs.

 Shopping and dining complex 10 Corso Como, opened in 2008, opposite the Galleria Department Store.
 Also in September 2008, French jeweler Cartier opened its first flagship store in South Korea, named Cartier Maison, located on Apgujeong-ro, with its facade inspired by Korean Bojagi wrapping cloth.
 Helmed by Managing Director Philippe Galtie, he said It was the largest in Korea and at the time of opening it was the seventh largest in the world.

 In June 2012, luxury bridal gown designer Vera Wang opened her third global and first Asian flagship store 'Vera Wang Bridal Korea', helmed by President Jung Mi-ri, in Cheongdam-dong.